February 1996 Southern California

 I don’t exactly know why the event was busted.
 I would go on to learn that events were busted or “broken up” all the time.
 It became a normal thing.
 If you went to a rave then you took the gamble on it lasting all night, or just a few hours, with the exception of Massives (nowdays called ‘festivals’) which were held at large permitted venues like the NOS (National Orange Show grounds) in San Bernardino CA.

 I remember one night in 1996, Frankie Bones was flown out from New York.
 The event was busted by the cops while he was spinning.
+Maybe this is where Spinnin Records came from?
 He got on the mic and said “Yo!..They’re saying if I play one more song I’ll be arrested!”

 The crowd egged him on and begged him to keep playing in protest.. but he didn’t.
 Can’t blame him though.